Looking for a bike to join the gravel bikes bandwagon on a budget?

 Couple that with a bottom bracket that’s so low the chainstay needs to curve downward to meet it, and you’ve got a ride that’s both compliant and stable.
 GT also finds ways to outfit its bikes with quality components at a budget price, and that’s the case here.

-The GT Grade Expert features an 11-speed Shimano 105 groupset, a level of typically unheard of at this price point.
+The GT Grade Expert features an 11-speed Shimano 105 groupset, a level typically unheard of at this price point.

 Marin Gestalt 1